rmiravalles/ckaprep/Architecture_Installation_and_Configuration/Notes/The_worker_node.md

 ## Node components

-- **kubelet**: runs on each node in the cluster, and ensures that the containers are running and healthy, according to a set of PodSpecs (a JSON or YAML file that describes a Pod) that are provided to kubelet.
+- **kubelet**: The kubelet is a *systemd* service that runs on each node in the cluster, and ensures that the containers are running and healthy, according to a set of PodSpecs (a JSON or YAML file that describes a Pod) that are provided to kubelet.
 - **kube-proxy**: a network proxy that maintains network rules on nodes, allowing network communication to your Pods from network sessions inside or outside of your cluster.
 - **container runtime**: the software responsible for running containers.